-"§ 121-53.
-Responsibilities of owners of loaned property; representation of ownership; disputed ownership.
+"§ 121-54.
+Responsibilities of owners of loaned property; representation of ownership.

-(a) Lender's Responsibilities. - In all cases, it shall be the responsibility of the owner of loaned property to notify the museum or archives repository in writing of the owner's identity and current address.
+- (a) Lender's Responsibilities.
+In all cases, it shall be the responsibility of the owner of loaned property to notify the museum or archives repository in writing of the owner's identity and current address.
 It shall be the responsibility of any new owner acquiring loaned property to notify the museum or archives repository within 60 days of his or her name and address.
-Any owner of loaned property shall, upon request from a museum or archives repository holding

-- loaned property, promptly provide evidence of ownership satisfactory to the museum or archives repository.
+Any owner of loaned property shall, upon request from a museum or archives repository holding loaned property, promptly provide evidence of ownership satisfactory to the museum or archives repository.
 This section shall apply to all changes in ownership, whether by sale, gift, devise, operation of law, or any other means.
 So long as a museum or archives repository deals honestly and in good faith, no museum or archives repository shall be prejudiced by reason of any failure to deal with the true owner of any loaned property if the owner has failed to comply with the requirements of this section. - (b) Representation of Ownership.
-A museum or archives repository shall not be liable for actions taken in reasonable reliance upon the representations of the person who first transfers an item of property to the museum or archives repository that he or she is the true owner of the loaned property. - (c) Disputed Ownership.
-In cases of disputed ownership of loaned property, a museum or archives repository may maintain possession of loaned property during the dispute and shall not be held liable for its refusal to surrender loaned property in its possession except in reliance upon a court order or judgment.
+A museum or archives repository shall not be liable for actions taken in reasonable reliance upon the representations of the person who first transfers an item of property to the museum or archives repository that the transferee is the true owner of the loaned property.

-"§ 121-54.
+"§ 121-55.
 Museum or archives repository's lien for expenses.